wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 Any sampler with "SDE" in the name is adding its own noise on each step.
 SDE = stochastic differential equation.
 > Pretty much in comfy sde means "add noise every step".
 There are other ways to solve an SDE but not in comfy.

+`WanVideo TextEncoder Cached` from Wrapper is the smart and fast text encoder for repeated runs caching encoded prompt on disk.

 ## 2025.12.07

 `quantization` which can be set to values like `fp8_e5m2_scaled` in `WanVideo Model Loader`